yam020/Project/paired-programming.md

 - When I first go to the map, it shows the entire US.
 Is there an option to auto-zoom to just NYC?
 - If you look in Map and Data, you can see I added self.data_type and self.type, respectively.
 However, this is based on the assumption that you're not combining multiple data points into one map (i.e. putting death rate and percent positive on the map at the same time).
 If this is the case, then you might want to make a list for your map (self.data_types, self.types) and add methods like overlay for Map and combine_data for Data.
 - Instead of having the message be a JSON on the "/" route, you could make a few buttons to click on to redirect to the different maps.
+- I noticed that the date variable was created (currently on data.py line 36).
+If you decide to omit this, you can chain the other df_clean columns below; I just wasn't sure if that dataframe would be modified later.
+If it's not omitted, I definitely think that there's potential for a slider option to provide a range of dates that a user can look at.